 As you can see with the pictures, the single sealing bar works great with the tubing and the bags because they require a seal or two running in the same direction.
 The L-Bar sealer works great with the more common centerfold shrink wrap.
 See the description and pictures below for a better explanation.

-This post is only a bare bones article to explain and demonstrate what most shrink wrap operations need.
+This post is only a bare-bones article to explain and demonstrate what most shrink wrap operations need.
 As mentioned above, some products do not require a sealer.
 An example would be a candle maker using a shrink tubing.
 The candle is slid into the tubing, the tubing is heated and the ends are left open and not sealed.
-There are a large amount of variables when preparing a shrink wrap operation.
-Call us (1-800-441-5090) we would be happy to help you set up an efficient and cost effective shrink wrap operation.
+There are a large number of variables when preparing a shrink wrap operation.
+Call us (1-800-441-5090) we would be happy to help you set up an efficient and cost-effective shrink wrap operation.